 Damage and Needs Assessment (DANA) is one of the key steps in ER following a serious impact.
-FEWER will coordinate with agencies such as NEMO, Red Cross and others to incorporate DANA forms and processes to improve the process for the fishing industry through collaboration with the DOF and fisherfolk organisations.
+FEWER will coordinate with agencies such as NEMO, Red Cross and others to incorporate DANA forms and processes to improve the process for the fishing industry through collaboration with the Fisheries Division and fisherfolk organizations.